Whimsy Stick

 Whimsy Stick wins on cost per session over the long run

-In fact, an Outward Hound that breaks every 2 months and gets replaced 4 times in a year costs more in cash and hassle than a single Whimsy Stick that lasts years.
-So for owners who use a flirt pole regularly, the Whimsy Stick is the cheaper option measured by cost per session over the gear lifetime.
-By contrast, for an owner using it twice a month, the math flips.
+An Outward Hound that breaks every 2 months and gets replaced 4 times in a year costs more in cash and hassle than a single Whimsy Stick that lasts years.
+For owners who use a flirt pole regularly, the Whimsy Stick is the cheaper option measured by cost per session over the gear lifetime.
+For an owner using it twice a month, the math flips.

 Use Case 04